r-not/unibnfonts/unzip_install.md

+# How to install unzip package in Linux

 If the unzip command NOT installed on your Linux or Unix box, then run any one of the following commands as per your Linux distribution to install the unzip command.

 ***Install unzip on Debian/Ubuntu Linux***